tommikaikkonen/ibtree/README.md

 The key benefit of B+ trees is the fast range search.
 Range searches extend the `entries`, `values` and `keys` instance methods to accept a specification for the range boundaries that specify the range boundaries.

-There are two ways to specify the boundaries -- an object specification or `from` and `to` keys.
+There are two ways to specify the boundaries -- an object specification or to pass `from` and `to` keys as arguments.

 The object specification looks like this: